- Annual ranking lists

 The current Master Points scheme

 We no longer send Master Points statements to our members and have discontinued the old reward system of pens and certificates.
 Members can view their record on line in the members personal area.
-A new system of annual prizes, explained below, has been introduced.
+A new system of annual prizes, explained below, was introduced and has been updated in 2023.

 Master Points from other countries

 We accept Master Points from the following countries: Wales, Scotland, Northern Ireland, Republic of Ireland and Australia.
-We do not accept Master Points from any other countries, as typically systems are not comparable to the EBU's.
+We do not accept Master Points from any countries whose systems are not comparable to the EBU's.

 The End of Year Annual Competition